SunnyAjimalJS/Course-Administration-App/README.md

 # Course-Administration-App
-> This App is for administering Course data with data from Pluralsight
+> This App is for administering Online Courses with data from Pluralsight

 **Features**
 - Add a new Course